Overview

 Firmware flash utility |

-W11P47.fw) in a safe location.
+Important: Keep the rollback firmware file (W11P47.fw) in a safe location.
 It allows you to revert to the original firmware if needed.

 Upgrade Procedure